 What Types of Compensation Can You Recover After a Crash?

 After a serious car accident, the costs add up quickly and not just the ones you can see on a hospital bill.
 Michigan law allows injured drivers and passengers to recover several types of damages, depending on the severity of the crash and whether another driver was at fault.
+This is especially true in common scenarios like rear-end collisions, where injuries may not be immediately obvious but can worsen over time.
 Some of these damages are straightforward, like medical bills or lost wages.
 Others like pain and suffering or emotional distress are harder to quantify but just as real.
 Skilled auto accident attorneys will know how to document, calculate, and present these damages in a way that maximizes your compensation.
 Before we talk numbers, it’s important to understand what kinds of compensation are available under Michigan law.
 Here’s a breakdown of the most common categories we pursue in car accident cases:

 💡 Clark Insight: Insurance companies often focus only on the obvious losses.
 Our job is to uncover and prove every category of damage you’ve suffered so you get fully compensated, not just partially covered.